 Looking at nature, one clearly finds the largest variety of species in the most crowded and resource-rich environments.
 Coral reefs and rain forest are natural open innovation spaces, where fierce competition has generated extreme diversity, sustainability and energy-efficiency.
 While isolated resource-poor, polluted deserts are only inhabited by few, dominant species.

 Industrialization has driven Western society towards a metaphorical desert, with only few dominant market players.
 The Makers Guild aims to counter this by establishing a safe haven for the incubation of innovation.
 It will provide a rapid evolving shelter from the raging market tornadoes, before launching its offspring into the wild ocean.

 The Open Wetlab is a community laboratory for amateurs and professionals in design, art and science.
 It puts the tools of modern biotechnology, such as biological engineering and bio-informatics in the hands of those seeking new applications and meaning for it.
-More information about the opening of the Open Wetlab can be found here.
-(You can register on either page).

 - 17.00 - 18.00